Stephen Burks (designer): Career

-His work is in the collections of the Cooper Hewitt, Smithsonian Design Museum, the High Museum of Art, as well as Corning Museum of Glass.
-His work is the subject of a forthcoming touring exhibition, "Stephen Burks: Shelter in Place," premiering at the High Museum of Art in September 2022.
+His work is in the collections of the Cooper Hewitt, Smithsonian Design Museum, the High Museum of Art, National Museum of African American History and Culture, Philadelphia Museum of Art, Vitra Design Museum, Victoria and Albert Museum, as well as Corning Museum of Glass.
+His work is the subject of a touring exhibition titled, "Stephen Burks: Shelter in Place" which debuted at the High Museum of Art in 2022.

+In 2023 an exhibition at the Milan design fair (in which Burks was not a participant) attracted criticism after Burks and Jenny Nguyen pointed out that the pieces displayed lacked curatorial explanation of historical context, and were overtly racist stereotypical portrayals of people of non-European descent, stating: "It's really a question of how homogenous cultures like Italy marginalize people of non-European descent."
+The resulting controversy led to a public apology from the organisers of the event.

 Style

-Burks is known for directly working with Handcraft artisans such as basket weavers, and incorporating craft into his work.
-Burks describes his mission as "bringing the hand to industry."
+Burks is known for directly working with handcraft artisans such as basket weavers, and incorporating craft into his work.
+Burks describes his mission as "bringing the hand to industry".